top of page

 Answer

-According to the Work Management Institute™, work management is the discipline of clarifying, coordinating, and completing work in a predictable, effective, and sustainable way.
+Work management is the discipline of clarifying, coordinating, and completing all organizational work in a predictable, effective, and sustainable way.

 Work Management vs Project Management